technologiestiftung/idea-machine/README.md

 ## Deployment

 This app is deployed to [fly.io](https://fly.io).

-The initial setup will most likely already be done.
-If not, follow the steps below.
+> **Important**: The initial setup will most likely already be done, however we currently don't have a continuous deployment set up.
+You will need to manually run `fly deploy` for new dployments.

 First, follow the [docs for deploying a Rails app](https://fly.io/docs/rails/getting-started/existing/) and for [using SQLite3](https://fly.io/docs/rails/advanced-guides/sqlite3/) as a database.